 We recommend that the data elements in the Final Rule be retained and not further streamlined.
-The 2016 Final Rule1 represents a "streamlining" of the original proposed rule (2015 NPRM2 and 2016 SNPRM3), and the burdens identified by commenters were addressed in the Final Rule.
+The 2016 Final Rule represents a "streamlining" of the original proposed rule (2015 NPRM and 2016 SNPRM) and the burdens identified by commenters were addressed in the Final Rule.
 In fact, states and tribal entities and other stakeholders have had numerous opportunities to provide public comments on AFCARS data elements including in 2003, 2008, 2010, 2015, and 2016.
 The Final Rule data elements reflect those numerous public comments, are not overly burdensome and will provide nationwide information regarding children and families whose existence and experiences have remained officially invisible.
-Any burden involved in implementing new data elements is outweighed by the benefit of more informed state and federal policy resulting in reduced costs and improved outcomes for some of the most marginalized children in the child welfare system.
+Any burden involved in implementing new data elements is outweighed by the benefit of more informed state and federal policy resulting in improved outcomes for some of the most marginalized children in the child welfare system and reduced systemic costs.